Comparison Of Top 30 Best Applicant Tracking Software For Small Business In 2026

 Pricing

-Zoho Recruit offers user-based pricing with a free entry tier.
-Plans come with a 15-day free trial, making it flexible for small HR teams and growing recruiters.
-The plans include:
+Zoho Recruit cost starts at $30/recruiter/month for its Standard plan.
+Plans come with a 15-day free trial, making it flexible for growing recruiters.
+The other plans are:

 • Forever Free - $0/user